wine county

 CALIFORNIA VINEYARDS

-Sampling local wines is a popular activity in the many wine growing regions throughout the state.
-California wines became famous when a Chardonnay from Chateau Montelena in Napa Valley won the Judgment of Paris in 1976.
+Sampling local wines is a popular activity in the many wine growing regions.
+California wines became famous when a dry white wine from wine producer Charles Wetmore, who was the Secretary of California’s Viticultural Commission, won the Grand Prix at the International Paris Expo in 1889.
 It was an event that rocked the wine world, and the quality of California wines has only grown since then.

 NORTHERN CALIFORNIA COAST